rule

 Text 1

-S'rî S'uka said: 'Then, on de day of the new moon, arose a fierce wind scattering dust, o King, with the smell of pus everywhere.
+S'rī S'uka said: 'Then, on de day of the new moon, arose a fierce wind scattering dust, o King, with the smell of pus everywhere.
 (Vedabase)

 Text 2

-Following came down upon the sacrificial arena a rain of abominable things produced by Balvala, after which he himself appeared carrying a trident.
+Thereupon a rain of abominable things produced by Balvala poured down upon the sacrificial arena, after which he himself appeared carrying a trident.

 Text 3-4

-The sight of that immense body looking like a heap of charcoal with a topknot and beard of burning copper, fearsome teeth and a face with contracted eyebrows, made Râma think of His club, which tears apart opposing armies, and His plow, which subdues the Daityas; they both stood forthwith at His side.
+The sight of that immense body looking like a heap of charcoal with a topknot and a beard of burning copper, his fearsome teeth and his face with contracted eyebrows, reminded Rāma of His club, which crushes opposing armies, and His plow, which subdues the Daityas.
+Both the weapons presented themselves immediately at His side.

-The sight of that immense body looking like a heap of soot with a topknot and beard of burning copper, fearsome teeth and a face with contracted eyebrows, made Râma think of His club, tearing asunder opposing armies, and His plow, subduing the daityas, that both forthwith stood at his side.
+The sight of that immense body looking like a heap of charcoal with a topknot and beard of burning copper, fearsome teeth and a face with contracted eyebrows, made Rāma think of His club, which tears apart opposing armies, and His plow, which subdues the Daityas; they both stood forthwith at His side.
 (Vedabase)

 Text 5

-With the tip of His plow got He hold of Balvala who moved about in the sky, and with His club struck Balarâma angrily the harasser of the brahmins on the head.
+With the tip of His plow Balarāma got hold of Balvala, who moved about in the sky, and with His club then angrily struck the harasser of the brahmins on the head.

-With the tip of His plow pulling Balvala moving in the sky close, struck Balarâma angry the harasser of the brahmins with His club on the head.
+With the tip of His plow got He hold of Balvala who moved about in the sky, and with His club struck Balarāma angrily the harasser of the brahmins on the head.
 (Vedabase)

 Text 6